aakashba/paqs2021/README.md

 ```
 time python3 my_get_activations.py /qadatasetKstudy/outdir/models/x.h5 /qadatasetKstudy/outdir/models/y.h5 --fid=zzz
 ```
 Here x replaced one epoch model while y replaces the other.
 You may pass the same epoch to both as this script was built for comparison purposes.
+The activations are saved as pdf and matrices inside qadatasetKstudy/outdir/viz and can be identified using the fid, and epoch number fed to the script above.